Travel Advisory for Visa Applicants

 - Presenting a visa to an immigration officer at an airport or border-crossing constitutes an “application for admission.”
 The immigration officer must ask questions about the proposed activities for in the U.S., or about other circumstances (e.g. school or employment).
 Be concise and precise with all answers.

-- Check the I-94 Card after the officer issues it to you to confirm that all the details are correct.
-If there appears to be an error, ask the officer to explain and/or correct the Card before leaving the officer’s desk!
+- Check the stamp after the officer issues it to you to confirm that all the details are correct.
+If there appears to be an error, politely ask the officer to explain and/or correct the Card before leaving the officer’s desk!

-- The I-94 card is the only evidence of your authorized status in the United States, so ensure that it is safe.
-Employees, and J-1 status holders sponsored by either Fermi Research Alliance, LLC or Universities Research Association, Inc., must provide copies to the Visa Office of new I-94s, to assist us in tracking and monitoring your status.
+- The I-94 document is the only evidence of your authorized status in the United States, so ensure that it is safe.
+Employees, and J-1 status holders sponsored by Fermlab, must provide copies to the Visa Office of new I-94s, to assist us in tracking and monitoring your status.

 Typical Documents for Visa Applications:

 Below is a list of documents that Consulates often require for visa applications.
 This is an example only.
-Check the Consulate’s website for more specifics.
+Check the specific Consulate’s website for more detail.

-- Visa Application: For most Consulates, this is a signed print-out of the Form DS-156 Standard Visa Application, DS-157 Supplement, and/or DS-158 Work History.
-A few Consulates have moved to a new application – DS-160 – that is entirely electronic and replaces all three other application forms.
+- Visa Application: Application DS-160 is entirely electronic and replaces all three prior application forms.
 See the Consulate’s website for more information.